 Prairie & Oak Savanna

-Council staff and local contractors remove woody vegetation encroaching on prairie sites, including Douglas fir and Scotch broom.
-Tall, non-native grasses crowd out the nectar-rich, native wildflowers favored by listed butterflies, and those are controlled by mowing and judicious use of herbicides.
-Since 2011, we have worked with landowners to re-introduce Kincaid’s lupine and nectar plant species.
+Council staff and contractors remove vegetation encroaching on prairie sites.
+In the absence of widespread seasonal burning, trees like Douglas firs will encroach on prairie and savannah sites.
+Tall, non-native grasses and shrubs crowd out the nectar-rich, native wildflowers favored by listed butterflies, and those are controlled by mowing and judicious use of herbicides.
+We work with local landowners to re-introduce important nectar species like Kincaid’s lupine.

-Working with US Fish & Wildlife Service Partners for Fish & Wildlife Program, we support private landowners as they expand and maintain prairie habitats for threatened Fender’s blue and Taylor’s checkerspot butterflies in the Wren recovery zone.
+Working with the US Fish & Wildlife Service Partners for Fish & Wildlife Program, we support private landowners in expanding and maintaining prairie habitats for the threatened Fender’s blue and Taylor’s checkerspot butterflies in our Wren Prairie Restoration Area.